catupeloco/ipxebootserver/README.md

 - ## Optional : Take a full disk image.

-  - Boot the PC using a USB drvie with your preferred imaging software.
+  - Boot the PC using a USB drive with your preferred imaging software.
   - Connect an external storage to allocate the image.
   - Follow the software's manual steps to capture the image.